AtharvChandratre/RESTful-API-Demo/README.md

 * For searching for a movie by name: http://localhost:3000/api/movies/name/(name-here)

+To see the returned data as a JSON format in the browser and not as a single-line string, download the [JSONView Chrome Extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).
+It will make the returned data easier to understand and more aesthetic.

 ## POST Requests

 This is to be done using POSTMAN software.
 [Download Here](https://www.getpostman.com/downloads)